 Why?
 Because while lots of progress has been made in studying transcriptional control, still relatively little is known on how mRNA fate and resulting protein amount is defined.
 I believe, and have created proof of concept data, that such knowledge allows to create new models of human disease and ask treatment relevant questions form a completely new angle.

 The importance of gene regulation in generating complex phenotypes is well illustrated by the observation that the number of protein-coding genes is almost the same in humans and nematode worms.
 Our lack of knowledge regarding the mechanisms that regulate gene expression in higher organisms means that we are unable to design animal models or regenerate tissue for disease treatment.
-We believe that currently available gene deletion and ectopic overexpression techniques do not allow us to address questions about gene regulation.
-Rather, we believe that an ability to control endogenous gene expression—limited to naturally-expressing cells in a gene’s physiological context in vivo— would provide us a tool that can enhance our understanding of gene function and open new scientific and therapeutic venues.
+We believe that an ability to control endogenous gene expression—limited to naturally-expressing cells in a gene’s physiological context, i.e. at the post-transcriptional level — would provide us a tool that can enhance our understanding of gene function and open new scientific, industrial, and therapeutic venues.

-As a spin-off from our genetic experiments we have also recently generated a new mouse model for long-segment Hirschsprung’s disease and a new mouse model for Congenital Anomalies of the Kidney and Urinary Tract (CAKUT) which we are currently analyzing in collaboration with Dr. Satu Kuure’s group.
+We have also recently generated a new mouse model for long-segment Hirschsprung’s disease and for Congenital Anomalies of the Kidney and Urinary Tract (CAKUT) and are currently involved in projects aiming to define better treatment and understanding of those disorders.